H-SM/The-Flutter-Hub/7 - Advanced Dart/README.md

 ## Generics
 - to avoid writing same code again and again
-- like defining a piece of code in cpp
+- looking over the generics of the code and repectively streamlining it further over it

 Imagine this senerio ->
 ```dart